-New guidelines for cardiovascular genetic testingMay 6th, 2011 in Cardiology /
+New guidelines for cardiovascular genetic testingMay 6, 2011 in Medicine & Health / Cardiology

 An international panel of experts from The Heart Rhythm Society and the European Heart Rhythm Association issued new guideline recommendations for all health care professionals about cardiovascular genetic testing at the Heart Rhythm Society's 32nd Annual Scientific Sessions.

 Silvia G. Priori, MD, PhD, a leader in the field of inherited cardiovascular diseases and director of the Cardiovascular Genetics Program at NYU Langone Medical Center, was co-lead author of the HRS/EHRA Expert Consensus Statement on the State of Genetic Testing for the Channelopathies and Cardiomyopathies.
 The complete guidelines will be published in the August 2011 issue of the HeartRhythm Journal and Europace.

 The new overarching recommendations about cardiac genetic testing include:

 - Genetic counseling is recommended for all patients and relatives with the familial heart diseases detailed in the document and should include discussion of the risks, benefits and options available for clinical testing and/or genetic testing.

 - Treatment decisions should not rely solely on his/her genetic test result but should be based on an individuals' comprehensive clinical evaluation.